hazzery/hazzery/README.md

 ## Hey, I'm Harry

-I'm currently in my fourth and final year at the [University of Canterbury](https://canterbury.ac.nz), majoring in **software engineering**.
+I recently completed my degree in Software Engineering at the [University of Canterbury](https://canterbury.ac.nz).

 I am passionate about robotics and embedded systems, with experience from VEX Educational Robotics Competition, Arduino, and computer engineering courses in university.
-Most of the code you will find here is Python, I have been using Python quite extensively during university for my computer science courses.
+Most of the code you will find here is Python, I used Python quite extensively during university for computer science courses.
 I am a strong beleiver in writing well documented and easily readable code.
 My top two pinned repositories, MessageCipher and socket-programming, both provide excellent examples of this.